-The KSZ8842M conforms to the auto negotiation protocol as described by the 802.3 committee to allow the channel to operate at 10Base-T or 100Base-TX.
+The KSZ8862M conforms to the auto negotiation protocol as described by the 802.3 committee to allow the channel to operate at 10Base-T or 100Base-TX on port 2 only.

 Auto negotiation allows unshielded twisted pair (UTP) link partners to select the best common mode of operation.
 In auto negotiation, the link partners advertise capabilities across the link to each other.
-If auto negotiation is not supported or the link partner to the KSZ8842M is forced to bypass auto negotiation, the mode is set by observing the signal at the receiver.
+If auto negotiation is not supported or the link partner to the KSZ8862M is forced to bypass auto negotiation, the mode is set by observing the signal at the receiver.
 This is known as parallel mode because while the transmitter is sending auto negotiation advertisements, the receiver is listening for advertisements or a fixed signal protocol.

-The link setup is shown in the following flow diagram (Figure 9).
+The link setup is shown in the following flow diagram (Figure 6).

-Figure 9.
+Figure 6.
 Auto Negotiation and Parallel Operation

-LinkMD Cable Diagnostics
+LinkMD[®] Cable Diagnostics

-The KSZ8842M LinkMD uses time domain reflectometry (TDR) to analyze the cabling plant for common cabling problems such as open circuits, short circuits, and impedance mismatches.
+The KSZ8862M LinkMD[®] uses Time Domain Reflectometry (TDR) to analyze the port 2 cabling plant for common cabling problems such as open circuits, short circuits, and impedance mismatches.

-LinkMD works by sending a pulse of known amplitude and duration down the MDI and MDI-X pairs and then analyzes the shape of the reflected signal.
+LinkMD[®] works by sending a pulse of known amplitude and duration down the MDI and MDI-X pairs and then analyzes the shape of the reflected signal.
 Timing the pulse duration gives an indication of the distance to the cabling fault with a maximum distance of 200m and an accuracy of +/-2m.
-Internal circuitry displays the TDR information in a user-readable digital format in registers P1VCT[8:0] or P2VCT[8:0].
+Internal circuitry displays the TDR information in a user-readable digital format in register P2VCT [8:0].

-Note: cable diagnostics are only valid for copper connections -fiber-optic operation is not supported.
+Note: cable diagnostics are only valid for copper connection (port 2) -fiber-optic operation is not supported.